Within This Page

 Integrating Security and Fire Protection

-Care should be taken to implement physical security measures that allow Fire Protection forces access to sites, buildings and building occupants with adequate means of emergency egress.
+Care should be taken to implement physical security measures that allow Fire Protection forces access to sites, buildings and building occupants with adequate means of emergency egress to comply fully with NFPA 101.
 GSA has conducted a study and developed recommendations on design strategies that achieve both secure and fire safe designs.
 Specifically, the issue of emergency ingress and egress through blast resistant window systems was studied.
-Training was developed based on this information and is available at the GSA Firefighter forcible entry tutorial.
+Training was developed based on this information and is available at the ARA Firefighter Forcible Entry Tutorial.

 Integrated Security Systems

 There has been a general trend towards integrating various stand-alone security systems, integrating systems across remote locations, and integrating security systems with other systems such as communications, and fire and emergency management.
 Some CCTV, fire, mass notification systems, and burglar alarm systems have been integrated to form the foundation for access control.
 The emerging trend is to integrate security systems with facility and personnel operational procedures.
 By involving facility stakeholders from the programming stage throughout the life of the project, the behavioral-based policies can be successfully integrated with security systems and forces.